 As much as I love being my own boss, working for oneself can pose a few challenges sometimes.
 Don’t get me wrong – I know how fortunate I am to be able to do what I want, when I want and without someone telling me how to do it.
 Yet, the life of an entrepreneur isn’t always rosy.
-Here are 5 challenges that I’ve faced being the boss of me.
+Here are 5 challenges to being an entrepreneur that I’ve faced.

 - Loneliness.
 I mainly work from home and while I interact with a range of wonderful individuals including my employees, suppliers and consultants in design, marketing and technology, it can be challenging to rely on your own company day in and day out.
 Although I’m often on the phone and spend a fair amount of time on email, it’s not quite the same as being able to socialize around the coffee machine and exchange pleasantries about the weekend.
 I try to combat this by making a point of leaving the house at least once a day, whether it’s to go to an exercise class, check-in at our shipping/warehouse facility or meet a friend or supplier for coffee or lunch.